 Graduating SM2 Epidemiology students are invited to present their research at the optional Master's Thesis Symposium that occurs every May.
 We recognize the great care that went into selecting your thesis topic and we welcome you to share your findings with the Harvard Chan community.
-It is an opportunity to develop skills that you will use throughout your career, connect with others, share new ideas, and discuss your thoughts on the Master's Thesis experience.
+This is an opportunity to develop presentation skills that you will use throughout your career, connect with others, and share new and exciting ideas.